SepehrRasouli/SimpleAndShortPrograms/README.md

 - Reminders: A very simple reminders app *still in development.*
 - Tasks: A very simple app to have tasks, statistics and progress bars for each task. *still in development.*
 - SimpleTimer: A very simple timer.
 I wanted a FOSS alternative to Microsoft's Alarms's & Clock app but there was no decent alternative so I started writing this app. *still in development.*
+- UpdateMe: A very simple new aggregator.
+I wanted a FOSS customizable news aggregator but i didn't find any that suited my needs, so i decided to create my own. *still in development.*